dankelley/oce/cran-comments.md

 # Resubmission of 1.4-0 (rejected at pretest stage)

-This resubmission addresses a pretest problems relating to (a) the tarball exceeding 5e6 bytes and (b) an unlinkable reference to a function in the marmap package.
-I have trimmed the tarball and changed the link{} to code{}.
+This resubmission addresses a pretest problem relating to an unlinkable reference to a function in the marmap package that I had missed before.

 # Tests